treeman/jonashietala/posts/2020-05-09-ghc_cannot_find_cabal_packages.markdown

 And indeed when I run `ghc-pkg list` it does not list xmonad.
 That's weird.

-Apparently this is [a known issue][cabal-ghc] (including the "blame game" if it's a cabal or a ghc issue, but that doesn't make it any less annoying for us who just want it work).
-The [ghc issue][ghc-issue] is still open.

 ```
 $ cabal --version
 cabal-install version 3.0.0.0